 Rest: A sabbatical is not intended as a holiday, but the biblical pattern of Sabbath includes rest as a vital part of life.
 The three months will therefore include some time for rest and refreshment.

-You will need the permission of your area bishop and the agreement of your incumbent (if applicable) or area dean for a sabbatical.
-You are also strongly recommended to speak to your area sabbatical adviser, whose experience will be invaluable in helping you to make the most of the time.
-Application should be made to the sabbatical committee by the end of June in the year preceding the sabbatical.
-Full details of how to go about this are found in the policy document.
+Before taking a sabbatical you will need to seek the agreement of your Area Bishop, your Area Dean and your Incumbent (if applicable).
+Please also speak to your Area Sabbatical Adviser, whose will be able to guide you as you make your application and as you seek to make the most of the time.
+Applications should be made to the sabbatical committee by the end of May in the year preceding the sabbatical.

 Shorter periods of study leave

 Those who are enrolled on a substantial course of study, writing up a thesis or dissertation, or completing a book, might wish to request a short period of study leave to complete the work.
 Stipendiary clergy wishing to take a short study period should seek permission from their Area Bishop.